-- All students possessing a certificate from Delft University of Technology, Eindhoven University of Technology or University of Twente proving that they have successfully completed their Bachelor of Science studies2 - in Applied Mathematics (Technische Wiskunde) will be admitted to the Master's programme in Applied Mathematics, - b. in Electrical Engineering or Computer Science (Technische Informatica) will be admitted to the Master's programme in Computer Engineering. - c. in Computer Science (Technische Informatica) will be admitted to the Master's programme in Computer Science, - d. in Electrical Engineering will be admitted to the Master's programme in Electrical Engineering, - e. in Electrical Engineering or Computer Science (Technische Informatica) will be admitted to the Master's programme in Embedded Systems. - 2.
+- All students possessing a certificate from Delft University of Technology, Eindhoven University of Technology or University of Twente proving that they have successfully completed their Bachelor of Science studies2 - a. in Applied Mathematics (Technische Wiskunde) will be admitted to the Master's programme in Applied Mathematics, - b. in Electrical Engineering or Computer Science (Technische Informatica) will be admitted to the Master's programme in Computer Engineering, - in Computer Science (Technische Informatica) will be admitted to the Master's programme in Computer Science. - d. in Electrical Engineering will be admitted to the Master's programme in Electrical Engineering, - e. in Electrical Engineering or Computer Science (Technische Informatica) will be admitted to the Master's programme in Embedded Systems. - f. in Aerospace Engineering, Applied Earth Sciences, Applied Physics (Technische Natuurkunde), Chemical Engineering (Scheikundige Technologie), Electrical Engineering, Molecular Science & Technology or Mechanical Engineering (Werktuigbouwkunde) will be admitted to the Master's programme in Sustainable Energy Technology. - 2.
 Students who do not possess the degree mentioned in subsection 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admission committee on this matter. - 3.
-In order to obtain proof of admission, the student must meet or, as the case may be, possess:
+In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board in the "Policy on fees and enrolment", laid down in Appendix 1 of the Student Charter (central part), and clarified in Part 1.2 " Entrance and admission" of the mentioned Student Charter, - a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
+Students with a foreign Bachelor's degree certificate may only be admitted to the programme if they have a Grade Point Average of at least 75% of the maximum points available, unless specific requirements for the country in which the student obtained his or her bachelor's degree have been established. - For admission to special programmes or tracks, such as AM-COSSE or EIT-DMT other requirements may have to be met.